Revising the Fifty Classic Climbs of North America

 - EAST BUTTRESS, MIDDLE TRIPLE PEAK, AK: A super-involved endeavor, demanding weeks of time and great expense, with extremely uncertain weather.
 The first pitch has been erased by rockfall, and a replacement line has yet to be climbed

 - HUMMINGBIRD RIDGE, MT.
-LOGAN, AK: The peak is striking.
+LOGAN, CANADA: The peak is striking.
 But the full line hasn’t seen a second ascent, and four people have died attempting it

 - SHIPROCK, NM: It’s a sacred site for the Navajo Nation.
 Though it’s occasionally poached, it’s been off-limits to climbing since 1967